ITDProject/AMES/README.rst

 Acknowledgement
 ---------------

-AMES was originated in 2006 at Iowa State University (ISU) by Prof.  Leigh Tesfatsion and her students.
+AMES was originated in 2006 at Iowa State University (ISU) by Professor  Leigh Tesfatsion and her students.
 It evolved through several versions with funding from the National Science Foundation, the ISU Electric Power Research Center, the U.  S.  Department of Energy (DOE) Office of